-The School of Engineering, Mathematics, and Computer Science includes programs in Actuarial Science, Computational Physics, Computer Engineering, Computer Science, Data Science, Engineering, Information Systems, Mathematical Business, Mathematics, and Mathematical Secondary Education.
+The School of Engineering, Mathematics, and Computer Science includes majors in Actuarial Science, Computational Physics, Computer Engineering, Computer Science, Data Science, Engineering, Information Systems, Mathematical Business, and Mathematics.

 The School of Engineering, Mathematics, and Computer Science participates in the College Honors in the Discipline Program.
 For guidelines, students should consult their advisor.